react-dates/react-dates/README.md

 />
 ```

 The following is a list of other *OPTIONAL* props you may provide to the `DateRangePicker` to customize appearance and behavior to your heart's desire.
-Again, please explore the [storybook](http://airbnb.io/react-dates/?selectedKind=DRP%20-%20Input%20Props&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) for more information on what each of these props do.
+All constants (indicated by `ALL_CAPS`) are provided as named exports in `react-dates/constants`.
+Please explore the [storybook](http://airbnb.io/react-dates/?selectedKind=DRP%20-%20Input%20Props&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) for more information on what each of these props do.
 ```js
 // input related props
 startDatePlaceholderText: PropTypes.string,